alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * Feeling very worn down and am on very low work outputs.

 #### Plans for going forward
+- Take off week May 8th
+	- make sure to setup autoresponders that implicate Bastian for responses
 - Schedule 2h slot for meeting with KW & BGT to give them an update on
 	- where PPIE work is, incl. rumblings amongst PPI contributors
 	- roadmap for next steps
-- Take off week May 8th
+	- SB start conversation with BGT & KW to schedule this for week of 15th
+- PPIE meetup tomorrow:
+	- potentially chat about conference & potential survey

 ## 28 February 2023